gpilla/php-owncloud-api/README.md

 * File Sharing
  * Get all shared files and folders
- * Get a shared filee
+ * Get a shared file
  * Create a new share
  * Delete a share